 Plenty of new friends are waiting for you inside this collection of eleven strange short stories.
 The boy with the tree branch growing out of his ear is there, as is the woman who runs the after-school group for the children of shapeshifters.
 Death’s there, too, of course.
 He’s on the porch, firing up the barbecue grill as we speak.

-Featuring a cover illustration by my partner, Wesley Wong (who also did the illustration seen at the top of this site), All Our Loved Ones Together is available in two formats:
+Featuring a cover illustration by my partner, Wesley Wong (who also did the illustration seen at the top of this site), All Our Loved Ones Together initially was available in two formats:

-And as a limited edition softcover book that I make myself here in my loft.
-Like The People He Thought He Knew below, this book is a handmade perfect-bound paperback with interior pages printed on 100% recycled paper.
-It also has a lovely little strip of decorative Lama Li lokta paper across the cover, because lokta paper is beautiful as well as sustainable, and the cover is laminated for durability.
+And as a softcover book that I made myself here in my loft.
+Like The People He Thought He Knew below, this book was a perfect-bound paperback with interior pages printed on 100% recycled paper.
+Each copy also featured a lovely little strip of decorative Lama Li lokta paper across the cover, because lokta paper is beautiful as well as sustainable, and the cover was laminated for durability.